• Skip to primary navigation

 If you have access to teachers, or desirable skills that people want to learn – setting up an online class is an incredible way to raise money for your cause.
 Classes can be livestreamed, and you can charge per person, or by the group.
 These events have a lot of repeat potential for your nonprofit.

-Online classes are one of the most popular school charity fundraising ideas today.
+Online learning is one of the most popular school charity fundraising ideas today.
 They’re easy to structure, setup and sell, and if people loved your class, they will be back for more.
 Everything from once-off classes (livestreamed then packaged for sale), to regular class slots can raise money.

 Add an amazing sweepstakes contest to your class for a bonus cash boost.
 Your students will be challenged to enter the contest, and by the end of the class the winner will get a prize.
 Make sure your prize is relevant to your class, and the lessons you’re teaching.